Normalizing Asymptotic Differential Equations: Complements to [ADH] on Newtonianity

 \begin{cor} Suppose $\hat K$ is ungrounded and equipped with an ordering making it a pre-$H$-field, and assume $\hat a-a \prec 1$ and $v(\hat a-a) \notin \exc^{\ev}_{\hat K}(A)$ where $A:=L_{P_{+a}}$.
 Then $v(\hat a-a)=v^{\ev}(P,a)$. \end{cor} \begin{proof} In view of Lemma~\ref{lemexc} and using [ADH, 14.5.11] we can extend $\hat K$ to arrange that it is an $\upo$-free newtonian Liouville closed $H$-field.
 Next, let $H$ be the real closure of the $H$-field hull of $K\langle \hat a\rangle$, all inside~$\hat K$.
 Then $H$ is $\upo$-free, by Theorem~\ref{thm:ADH 13.6.1}, and hence has a Newton-Liouville closure $L$ inside~$\hat K$~[ADH, 14.5].
 Since $L\preccurlyeq \hat K$ by [ADH, 16.2.5], we have~$v({\hat a-a}) \notin \exc^{\ev}_{L}(A)$.
 Now $L$ is $\d$-algebraic over $K$ by [ADH, 14.5.9], so $\Psi$ is cofinal in $\Psi_{L}$ by Theorem~\ref{thm:ADH 13.6.1}.
 It remains to apply Lemma~\ref{lem:14.3 complement}. \end{proof}

-\subsection{Newton position in the order $1$ case}
+\subsection{Newton position in the order $1$ case\astr}

-{\it In this subsection $K$ is $\upl$-free, ${P\in K\{Y\}}$ has order~$1$, and $a\in K$.}\/ We basically copy here a definition and two lemmas from~[ADH, 14.3] with the $\upo$-free assumption there replaced by the weaker $\upl$-freeness, at the cost of restricting $P$ to have order $1$.
+{\it In this subsection $K$ is assumed to be $\upl$-free, $P\in K\{Y\}$ has order~$1$, and $a\in K$.}\/ We basically copy here a definition and two lemmas from~[ADH, 14.3] with the $\upo$-free assumption there replaced by the weaker $\upl$-freeness, at the cost of restricting $P$ to have order $1$.

 { Suppose $\nval P=1$, $P_0\neq 0$.
 Then [ADH, 11.6.17] yields $g\in K^\times$ such that~${P_0\asymp P^\phi_{1,\times g}}$, eventually.
 Since $P_0\prec P_1^\phi$, eventually, we have $g\prec 1$.
 Moreover, if~${i\geq 2}$, then $P_1^\phi\succeq P_i^\phi$, eventually, hence $P^\phi_{1,\times g} \succ P^\phi_{i,\times g}$, eventually.
 Therefore~$\ndeg P_{\times g}=1$.}